 Veda Howard was born with humor flowing through her veins.
 Initially clueless of this gift, she would often wonder why people were laughing at her when she was merely trying to communicate basic information.
 When a coworker approached her revealing she dreamed that Veda was on stage at a comedy club and the entire audience was laughing, she realized it was over her head.
 The coworker was unaware but, a few months prior, Veda was actually on stage for the first time at the exact comedy club mentioned in the dream.

 She embraced the inevitable, it was time to grab the mic and spread some joy!
-Since stepping to the microphone, she has been seen on Comcast Local Comedy On Demand, performed on stage at comedy clubs, festivals, the One Love Gospel Cruise, the national Family Comedy Tour and various other events.
-Veda can currently be heard on Praise 102.5 on Saturdays and Sundays from 3pm-7pm and delivering the Entertainment Report during the week.
+Since stepping to the microphone, she has performed at comedy clubs, festivals, the One Love Gospel Cruise, the national Family Comedy Tour and numerous other events.
+She has conducted red carpet interviews for TV One and is a recurring guest on FOX 5’s Good Day Atlanta, sharing her Wisdom Nuggets.
+Veda can currently be heard on Atlanta’s Inspiration Station, Praise 102.5 on Saturdays and Sundays from 3pm-7pm and also on the weekend on Urban One Inspiration Stations in Cleveland, Columbus, Houston, Philadelphia, Raleigh and Richmond.

 “Never lose your laughter!” – Veda Howard